Identification schemes

 Example

-Peggy first chooses the two prime numbers \( p = 197 \) and \( q = 281 \) and computes \( n = p \cdot q = 197 \cdot 281 = 55357 \).
-She then chooses the secret value \( x = 57 \) and computes the public value \( y = x^{2} \: mod \: n = 57^{2} \: mod \: 55357 = 3249 \) which she wants to convince Victor about is a square modulo \( n = 55357 \).
-Next Peggy chooses the random integer \( r = 60 \) and computes \( a = r^{2} \: mod \: n = 60^{2} \: mod \: 55357 = 3600 \) which she sends to Victor.
+Peggy first chooses the two prime numbers \( p = 197 \) and \( q = 281 \), and computes \( n = p \cdot q = 197 \cdot 281 = 55357 \).
+She then selects the secret value \( x = 57 \) and computes the public value \( y = x^{2} \: mod \: n = 57^{2} \: mod \: 55357 = 3249 \), which she wants to convince Victor is a square modulo \( n = 55357 \).
+Next, Peggy chooses the random integer \( r = 60 \) and computes \( a = r^{2} \: mod \: n = 60^{2} \: mod \: 55357 = 3600 \), which she sends to Victor.

-In the first round Victor chooses the challenge \( b = 0 \) which he sends to Peggy.
-Peggy respond on the challenge by computing \( z = x^{b} \cdot r \: mod \: n = 57^{0} \cdot 60 \: mod \: 55357 = 60 \) which she sends to Victor.
+In the first round, Victor chooses the challenge \( b = 0 \) and sends it to Peggy.
+Peggy responds to the challenge by computing \( z = x^{b} \cdot r \: mod \: n = 57^{0} \cdot 60 \: mod \: 55357 = 60 \), which she sends to Victor.
 Victor then verifies the response by checking that \( p = z^{2} \: mod \: n = 60^{2} \: mod \: 55357 = 3600 \) is equal to \( p' = y^{b} \cdot a \: mod \: n = 3249^{0} \cdot 3600 \: mod \: 55357 = 3600 \).

 The Pedersen commitment scheme explained

-First Victor (or a trusted third party) chooses two prime numbers \( p \) and \( q \) such that \( p \: mod \: q = 1 \) (by first choosing \( q \) and then computing \( p = i \cdot q + 1 \) for \( i \geq 2 \) until \( p \) is a prime number) and a generator \( g \) of order \( q \) from the group \( \mathbb{Z}_{p}^{*} \).
+First, Victor (or a trusted third party) chooses two prime numbers \( p \) and \( q \) such that \( p \: mod \: q = 1 \) (by first choosing \( q \) and then computing \( p = i \cdot q + 1 \) for \( i \geq 2 \) until \( p \) is a prime number), and a generator \( g \) of order \( q \) from the group \( \mathbb{Z}_{p}^{*} \).
 If a generator \( g \) has order \( q \), it means that \( g \) generates a subgroup \( G \) of \( \mathbb{Z}_{p}^{*} \) with \( q \) elements.
-Victor can easily find \( g \) by computing \( g = g_{1}^{(p-1)/q} \: mod \: p \) where \( g_{1} \) is a generator of the group \( \mathbb{Z}_{p} \).
+Victor can easily find \( g \) by computing \( g = g_{1}^{(p-1)/q} \: mod \: p \), where \( g_{1} \) is a generator of the group \( \mathbb{Z}_{p} \).

-Victor then chooses a secret key \( a \) between \( 1 \) and \( q-1 \) and computes the public key \( pk = h \) where \( h = g^{a} \: mod \: p \) which he sends to Peggy.
-Before Peggy makes a commitment to the value \( x \) she verifies the received public key and only if it's correct generated she continues.
-Peggy first chooses a random integer \( r \) between \( 1 \) and \( q-1 \) and then she uses the received public key \( pk \) to compute the commitment \( c = commit_{pk}(x, r) = g^{x} \cdot h^{r} \: mod \: p \) which she sends to Victor.
+Victor then chooses a secret key \( a \) between \( 1 \) and \( q-1 \) and computes the public key \( pk = h \), where \( h = g^{a} \: mod \: p \), which he sends to Peggy.
+Before Peggy makes a commitment to the value \( x \), she verifies the received public key and only continues if it was generated correctly.
+Peggy first chooses a random integer \( r \) between \( 1 \) and \( q-1 \), and then uses the received public key \( pk \) to compute the commitment \( c = commit_{pk}(x, r) = g^{x} \cdot h^{r} \: mod \: p \), which she sends to Victor.

 \(\eqalign{ c &= g^{x} \cdot h^{r} \: mod \: p &&(h = g^{a}) \\ &= g^{x} \cdot (g^{a})^{r} \: mod \: p &&(\mbox{exponent rule}) \\ &= g^{x} \cdot g^{a \cdot r} \: mod \: p &&(\mbox{exponent rule}) \\ &= g^{x + a \cdot r} \: mod \: p }\)

-I.e. the commitment \( c \) is a random element in the group \( G \): \( g \) is an element in \( G \) (remember that \( g \) generates \( G \) and therefore it also belongs to the group) and the group \( G \) is closed under multiplication, so \( g^{x + a \cdot r} \) is an element in \( G \) (think of \( g^{x + a \cdot r} \) as \( g \) multiplied with itself \( x + a \cdot r \) times).
-Because we multiply with the random integer \( r \) in the exponent we have that the commitment \( c \) is a totally random element in \( G \) and therefore is the scheme perfectly hiding.
+In other words, the commitment \( c \) is a random element in the group \( G \): \( g \) is an element in \( G \) (since \( g \) generates \( G \), it must also belong to the group), and the group \( G \) is closed under multiplication, so \( g^{x + a \cdot r} \) is an element in \( G \) (think of \( g^{x + a \cdot r} \) as \( g \) multiplied by itself \( x + a \cdot r \) times).
+Because we multiply by the random integer \( r \) in the exponent, the commitment \( c \) is a completely random element in \( G \), and therefore the scheme is perfectly hiding.

-The computational binding property means that only if Peggy has infinity computing power/time she is able of changing the committed value \( x \), i.e. she can compute a valid commitment \( c \) for two values \( x \) and \( x' \) where \( x \neq x' \).
-We can prove the computational binding property by showing that if Peggy can compute this commitment \( c \), then she can solve the discrete logarithm problem: Assume that Peggy has computed a valid commitment \( c \) for both \( x \) and \( x' \) where \( x \neq x' \), i.e. \( commit_{pk}(x, r) = c = commit_{pk}(x', r') \).
-We then have that:
+The computational binding property means that Peggy can only change the committed value \( x \) if she has infinite computing power or time; that is, she can compute a valid commitment \( c \) for two values \( x \) and \( x' \) where \( x \neq x' \).
+We can prove the computational binding property by showing that if Peggy can compute such a commitment \( c \), then she can solve the discrete logarithm problem: Assume that Peggy has computed a valid commitment \( c \) for both \( x \) and \( x' \) where \( x \neq x' \), i.e. \( commit_{pk}(x, r) = c = commit_{pk}(x', r') \).
+We then have:

 \(\eqalign{ g^{x} \cdot h^{r} \: mod \: p &= g^{x'} \cdot h^{r'} \: mod \: p \\ g^{x} \cdot h^{r} \cdot (h^{r'})^{-1} \: mod \: p &= g^{x'} \cdot h^{r'} \cdot (h^{r'})^{-1} \: mod \: p &&(h^{r'} \cdot (h^{r'})^{-1} = 1) \\ g^{x} \cdot (g^{x})^{-1} \cdot h^{r} \cdot (h^{r'})^{-1} \: mod \: p &= g^{x'} \cdot (g^{x})^{-1} \: mod \: p &&(g^{x} \cdot (g^{x})^{-1} = 1) \\ h^{r} \cdot (h^{r'})^{-1} \: mod \: p &= g^{x'} \cdot (g^{x})^{-1} \: mod \: p &&(\mbox{exponent rule}) \\ h^{r} \cdot h^{-r'} \: mod \: p &= g^{x'} \cdot g^{-x} \: mod \: p &&(\mbox{exponent rule}) \\ h^{r - r'} \: mod \: p &= g^{x' - x} \: mod \: p \\ }\)

-which implies that \( r-r' \: mod \: q = x'-x \: mod \: q \) (remember that we compute modulo \( q \) in the exponent of \( g \) because the order of \( g \) is \( q \)).
-Because \( r \neq r' \) we have that \( r-r' \neq 0 \) and hence \( \gcd(r-r', q)=1 \) (remember that \( \gcd(a,q)=1 \) for every integer \( a \geq 1 \) when \( q \) is a prime number) which implies that we can compute the inverse \( (r-r')^{-1} \) of \( r-r' \) with the extended Euclidean algorithm.
-Now by multiplying both sides of the equation \( r-r' \: mod \: q = x'-x \: mod \: q \) with \( (r-r')^{-1} \) we have that the discrete logarithm of \( h \) is \( a = (x'-x) \cdot (r-r')^{-1} \: mod \: q \) (remember that \( h = g^{a} \: mod \: p \), i.e. we have solved the discrete logarithm problem).
+This implies that \( r-r' \: mod \: q = x'-x \: mod \: q \) (remember that we compute modulo \( q \) in the exponent of \( g \) because the order of \( g \) is \( q \)).
+Because \( r \neq r' \), we have that \( r-r' \neq 0 \), and hence \( \gcd(r-r', q)=1 \) (recall that \( \gcd(a,q)=1 \) for every integer \( a \geq 1 \) when \( q \) is a prime number), which means we can compute the inverse \( (r-r')^{-1} \) of \( r-r' \) using the extended Euclidean algorithm.
+By multiplying both sides of the equation \( r-r' \: mod \: q = x'-x \: mod \: q \) by \( (r-r')^{-1} \), we find that the discrete logarithm of \( h \) is \( a = (x'-x) \cdot (r-r')^{-1} \: mod \: q \) (remember that \( h = g^{a} \: mod \: p \), so we have solved the discrete logarithm problem).

-So why does this prove that the scheme is computational binding?
-We know that the discrete logarithm problem is computationally hard in the used group \( G \) (because \( G \) is a subgroup of \( \mathbb{Z}_{p}^{*} \) of order \( q \)).
-Therefore, because Peggy only can change her commitment by solving the discrete logarithm problem, which is computationally hard, it's also computationally hard for Peggy to change the committed value.
+Why does this prove that the scheme is computationally binding?
+We know that the discrete logarithm problem is computationally hard in the group \( G \) (because \( G \) is a subgroup of \( \mathbb{Z}_{p}^{*} \) of order \( q \)).
+Therefore, since Peggy can only change her commitment by solving the discrete logarithm problem—which is computationally hard—it is also computationally hard for Peggy to change the committed value.

 The protocol